onflow/docs/docs/tools/flow-cli/migrate/migrate-get-staged-code.md

 ```
 >
-flow migrate staged_code HelloWorld --network=previewnet
+flow migrate staged_code HelloWorld --network=testnet

-Attempts to return the contract code of HelloWorld on the Previewnet network.
+Attempts to return the contract code of HelloWorld on the Testnet network.

 ```